o3de/o3de.org/content/docs/user-guide/networking/_index.md

 description: Learn about the low-level networking stack in Open 3D Engine and the Multiplayer Gem that uses it to provide multiplayer features in games and simulations.
 ---

-**Open 3D Engine (O3DE)** includes two networking frameworks to suit the varying needs of network developers: the `AzNetworking` framework, which provides a low-level networking API, and the **Multiplayer Gem** framework, which is built on top of `AzNetworking` and provides multiplayer networking features for games and simulations.
+With **Open 3D Engine (O3DE)**, you can use either of the following two networking frameworks depending on your needs:

+* The `AzNetworking` framework, which provides a low-level networking API.
+* The **Multiplayer Gem** framework, which is built on top of `AzNetworking` and provides multiplayer networking features for games and simulations.

 ## Networking frameworks